 This will be a series of events where intersectionality and the political turn will be considered in the company of a range of thinkers and practitioners.
 This programme will develop as events are organised.

-Writing into COVID 19 – BLM Uprisings – Lockdown – Your Now
+Writing into COVID 19 – BLM Uprisings – Lockdown – The Now

 “My world, my Earth is a ruin.
 A planet spoiled by the human species.
 We multiplied and fought and gobbled until there was nothing left, and then we died.
 We controlled neither appetite nor violence; we did not adapt.
 We destroyed ourselves.
 But we destroyed the world first.”Ursula K. Le Guin

 The world as we knew it died recently.
 New worlds are being made right now, new ones attempted.
-This gathering on zoom will be an opportunity to come together and make a connection with the TRS membership through sharing pieces of writing: prose, poetry, whatever takes your fancy.
-Either your words of words of others that speak to you and this moment.
+This gathering on zoom will be an opportunity to come together and make a connection with the TRS membership through sharing pieces of writing: prose, poetry, lists, whatever takes your fancy- there is no formal requirement.
+You can bring either your words or words of others that speak to you and this moment, a moment that is made up of a complexity of interwoven human realities that are impacting on our lives, our practice and discourse regarding relational perspectives and practices.

 The idea for this event was inspired by the LA Review of Books Quarantine Files.
 A group of thinkers were invited by Brad Evans to write into this COVID19 moment.
 Evans writes in the intro: